-- 1910 Received a charter for granting academic degrees (July 28). - 1915 Publication of Student Movement initiated. - 1922 Accredited as a junior college by the North Central Association of Colleges and Schools.
-Master of Arts degrees offered for the first time (until 1925).
-Student association organized. - 1923 Radio WEMC opened.
-Closed in 1931. - 1933 Accredited as a senior college by the SDA Board of Regents (October 16). - 1934 Broadview College incorporated into Emmanuel Missionary College. - 1939 Received full accreditation as a senior college from the North Central Association of Colleges and Schools (March 30-31). - 1959 One-half of Potomac University transferred to Berrien Springs from Washington.
+- 1959 One-half of Potomac University transferred to Berrien Springs from Washington.
 Emmanuel Missionary College and the School of Graduate Studies incorporated as a part of the university. - 1960 All of Potomac University transferred to Berrien Springs.
 The name Andrews University adopted (April 4, 6).
-Unification of the institution (November 21). - 1963 Preliminary accreditation by North Central Association of Colleges and Schools (March). - 1964 Received preliminary accreditation for Masters' programs from North Central Association of Colleges and Schools. - 1968 Received full accreditation for all Masters' programs from the North Central Association of Colleges and Schools (May). - Hinsdale Sanitarium and Hospital School of Nurses held its last graduation.
+Unification of the institution (November 21). - 1963 Preliminary accreditation of graduate program by North Central Association of Colleges and Schools (March). - 1964 Received preliminary accreditation for Masters' programs from North Central Association of Colleges and Schools. - 1968 Received full accreditation for all Masters' programs from the North Central Association of Colleges and Schools (May).
+Hinsdale Sanitarium and Hospital School of Nurses held its last graduation.
 Changed to 4-year Bachelor of Science program at Andrews University.